Are you looking for time management tips that can help you be more effective in your role?

 So, if you absolutely need to crunch numbers this week, don’t let it get pushed aside again and again by “urgent” but not “important” things.
 Create a space in your facility where you can get important work done and make it clear to your staff that there are times where you will not be available to them.
 Hang a sign if you need to!
 The purpose is to accomplish what you’ve set out to accomplish that week.

 Just remember it’s not about demanding that someone else do something for you.
-It’s about providing them with an opportunity to earn the right to more responsibly.
+It’s about providing them with an opportunity to earn the right to be more responsible.
 Remind them that you admire and trust their abilities and would like to provide them with a chance to grow.

 When you pass on responsibilities, others develop, and so do you!

 I hope these time management tips help as you build the business of your dreams.
-I’d love to hear more from you about your top time management tips!
-Shoot me an email and share!
+Do you have any time management tips?
+Comment them below!